 10. Advance persistent threat (APT)

-APTs are prolonged, coordinated attacks that are often carried out either by cybercriminals or government hackers.
+An advanced persistent threat, or APTs, are prolonged, coordinated attacks that are often carried out either by cybercriminals or government hackers.
 In this attack, the hacker gets access to a computer network and lingers around there for a long time without being detected.

 Instead of causing harm, the APT's primary goal is to monitor network activities and steal information.